radiantlogic-v8/documentation-new/documentation/sys-admin-guide/administration-and-configuration.md

 # Administration and Configuration

-## Identity Service Wizards
+## Identity Service Tools

-RadiantOne includes a set of wizards to assist administrators with some of the most common configuration tasks.
-They are designed to guide administrators through the creation of an identity service.
-This includes tasks such as building a unique user list, how to handle group entries (migrate them or create dynamic groups), and how to design the namespace (flat tree or merge into an existing hierarchy).
-Each wizard is tailored for specific use cases, depending on the needs of the applications that will be consuming the identity service.
+RadiantOne includes a set of tools to assist administrators with some of the most common analysis and configuration tasks.

-The wizards are launched from the [Wizards Tab](wizards-tab#wizards-tab) in the Main Control Panel.
+The tools are launched from the [Wizards Tab](wizards-tab#wizards-tab) in the Main Control Panel.
 The RadiantOne service must be running prior to launching a wizard and can be started from the Dashboard tab in the Main Control Panel if needed.

-Below is a summary for each wizard.
-For more information including configuration steps, please see the Identity Service Wizards Guide.
+Below is a summary for each tool.
+For more information including configuration steps, please see the Data Analysis Guide and the Global Identity Builder Guide.

-### Directory Tree Wizard

-The Directory Tree Wizard creates a virtual view which can aggregate multiple types of backends (combination of directories, database, web services, and so on) under a naming context.
-The wizard guides you through creating the root naming context, creating levels of hierarchy beneath the root naming context, and mounting LDAP and database backends to leaf nodes.

-Data sources that you connect to in the Directory Tree Wizard must be configured prior to reaching the Define Backends page of the wizard.
-This can be done before launching the wizard from the Main Control Panel > Settings tab > Server Backend section.

 ### Identity Data Analysis